JohnKearney2020/goFar/README.md

 *Cart*
 - Users can add and remove items from their cart, change the quantities, save the item for later, or move them to their wishlist (if it's not already in it)
 - The cart checks to see if the items are still in stock and if any quantity changes are needed.
 Out of stock items are automatically saved for later.
-Any changes to the cart are relayed to the user.
+Any changes to the cart are relayed to the user

 <p align="center">
   <img width="" src="frontend/public/images/markdown/cart.png">